 Every Christmas, you can look forward to the same magical things: a delicious festive dinner, decorating the tree and munching down on mince pies.
-Another that marks the beginning of the most exciting part of the year is Christmas songs.
-While the way we listen to them may have changed – you have ditched the CDs for your Beats headphones and a tailor-made playlist– the festive season would not be the same without it.
+Another thing that marks the beginning of the most exciting part of the year is Christmas songs.
+While the way we listen to them may have changed the festive season would not be the same without it.

 From classics like Bing Crosby’s White Christmas and the soulful Jackson 5’s Santa Claus is Comin’ to Town, to everyone’s favourite, Mariah Carey’s All I Want for Christmas Is You, there are some amazing tunes to choose from.

 But why do Christmas songs make us feel happy?

 Undoubtedly for many people, nostalgia plays a huge part in their love and positive attitude towards Christmas songs.
 Their happy, jingle bell-filled melodies evoke warm, fuzzy and comfortable feelings, instantly uplifting spirits.

 Numerous studies have already confirmed the link between music and increased happiness, as well as the ability to recall emotions when hearing familiar songs.
 As such, because a lot of Christmas songs are tied with happy, festive memories, these songs trigger the emotional and memory centres of our brains, making us feel happy and nostalgic.